WPT Australia Returns As Australian Poker Roars Back to Life

 Even as the country’s flagship event disappeared, the appetite for poker in Australia remained.
 On a regional level, the pub poker scene thrived, with freerolls and buy-ins as low as $20 for weekly events.
 WPT League, the official poker league partner of the World Poker Tour, held their annual WPT League Championship in Sydney this past June with the A$675 Main Event attracting 784 entries to cap off the 12-event festival schedule.

-Another organization, the Australian Poker League operates events on a broad scale of buy-ins and field sizes as well, and has risen to a point where its signature yearly event, the APL Million Gold Coast, has become a can’t-miss tournament event.
+Another organization, the Australian Poker League operates events on a broad scale of buy-ins and field sizes as well, and has risen to a point where its signature yearly event, the APL Million Gold Coast, has become a popular tournament event.
 Hosted at the Southport Sharks events center in Queensland, the most recent APL Million Gold Coast Main Event drew an astounding 3,160 players for its A$1,500 Main Event, with a first-place prize of $464,363.

 In the middle of this poker resurgence, especially in the Gold Coast region, has been the World Poker Tour.
 Starting with WPTDeepstacks in 2019, and followed by WPT Prime in 2021 and Main Tour in 2022, Gold Coast has become one of the signature stops on the WPT calendar.